tc39/proposal-built-in-modules/README.md

 The `std` identifier is used to change the signature in a way that makes it possible for engines to detect this is a module that should be loaded from the standard library.
-The downside of using `std.________` is that it start to look like a global object that is also available in other contexts.
+The downside of using `std.________` is that it looks like a global object that is also available in other contexts.

 It could also be possible to use specialized tokens in place of _Identifier_ prefix, for example similar to C/C++: